linuxgurugamer/KSPLocalizationScript/README.md

 This is something the user will need to look at during the conversion process

 When running this on a C-Sharp code-based mod, there is no way to determine if a string is meant for internal use or not.
-This is where the --revert option comes in handy.
+This is where the --revert option and the NO_LOCALIZATION region_ comes in handy.
 Simply add the --revert to the existing line and run to undo all the changes.
 There are two tools available to fix this:

 	1. Use the #region NO_LOCALIZATION  / #endregion to mark sections of code which should not be localized
 	2. Use the --ignorelistfile=ignorelist.txt, and add the strings which should be ignored to the file